StigHaraldGustavsen/meter_proving/README.md

 print(res)
 ```

-By default standard error is gotten from range of values, if this where to come from standard deviation set repetability param to false
+By default standard error is gotten from range of values, if this where to come from standard deviation set repetability param to false with a confidence intervall of 95% (coverage factor of almost 2), but theses can be parameterized.

 ```python
 from meter_proving.meter_proving import calculate_uncertanity